XoopsDocs/xoops-2.5.9-install-upgrade/en/book/moving/README.md

 - Google Maps
 - Recaptch2
 - Like buttons
-- Link sharing and/or advertising such as Sharaholic, AddThis
+- Link sharing and/or advertising such as Shareaholic or AddThis

 Changing these types of associations cannot easily be automated, as the connections to the old domain are typically part of the registration on